Jingyuan92/ReadMeProofReading/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- Contributing -->

 ## Contributing

 This repo will keep updating.
-There are lots of works waiting to be done, e.g. correcting the coding style to the [OpenFOAM style](https://openfoam.org/dev/coding-style-guide/), adding particle shape submodel to [RTS mechanism](https://openfoamwiki.net/index.php/OpenFOAM_guide/runTimeSelection_mechanism), making mass transfer submodel (analogues to heat transfer model)... ...
+There are lots of works waiting to be done, e.g. correcting the coding style to the [OpenFOAM style](https://openfoam.org/dev/coding-style-guide/), adding particle shape submodel to [RTS mechanism](https://openfoamwiki.net/index.php/OpenFOAM_guide/runTimeSelection_mechanism), making mass transfer submodel (analogues to heat transfer model), making submodels of thermally thick particle properties (currently hard coded)... ...

 If you have any contribution to this repo, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "improvement".